codingMustache/codingMustache/README.md

 ## Joke of the Day

-"I'll call you later."
-Don't call me later, call me Dad.
+Why is the new Kindle screen textured to look like paper?
+So you feel write at home.

 ## Daily Trivia

-.at is the top-level domain for what country?
+How long is an IPv6 address?
- 1. Austria
+ 1. 128 bytes
- 2. Angola
+ 2. 64 bits
- 3. Australia
+ 3. 32 bits
- 4. Argentina
+ 4. 128 bits

 <details>
   <summary>Answer</summary>
-  Austria
+  128 bits
 </details>